Mythbusting Self Storage

 Self Storage in the News

-Over the past few months, the Self Storage Association UK has been busy raising awareness of the value of self storage throughout the UK.
-To kick-start this campaign, self storage operators focused on regional stories that make a real difference to people’s lives.
+Over the past year, the Self Storage Association UK has raised awareness of the value of self storage throughout the country.
+During this time, it has: